finos/legend-engine/docs/store/extensions/Relational/database-connection-management/README.md

 3/ The third layer is the Driver wrapper

 - The Hikari connection pool asynchronously creates connections in its own threads
-- Connection creation requires the caller identity and database credentials
+- Connection creation requires the caller identity and databaseType credentials
 - To make these available to the connection pool, we intercept the connection creation process by wrapping the Jdbc driver in a DriverWrapper
 - The DriverWrapper's getConnection invokes the next layer

 4/ The fourth layer is the Authentication Strategy

-- This layer actually computes the the database credential that is passed to the database
+- This layer actually computes the the databaseType credential that is passed to the databaseType
 - This layer fetches the identity and credential supplier cached in layer two and creates a credential
-- The credential is then added back to the Jdbc properties such that when control return to Hikari, it can pass the credentials to the database
+- The credential is then added back to the Jdbc properties such that when control return to Hikari, it can pass the credentials to the databaseType